What is Integrative Medicine? - Overview, Risks, and Benefits

 Conventional medicine has become overly reliant on costly technological solutions to health problems, even when these solutions are ineffective.
 [6]

-In its pursuit of technology, it has abandoned vitalism and holism and simple yet effective interventions such as nutrition, dietary and lifestyle modification, and mindfulness training employed in many alternative medical systems.
+In its pursuit of technology, it has abandoned vitalism and holism, and instead employed simple yet effective interventions, such as nutrition, dietary, and lifestyle modifications, as well as mindfulness training, which are commonly used in many alternative medical systems.
 [6]

 Patients want to be guided through the confusing maze of therapeutic options, especially when conventional approaches are unsuitable, ineffective, and harmful.
 [6]